Key takeaways

 Be thoughtful about taxes when borrowing

-You can deduct the interest on up to $750,000 of debt used to acquire a home – typically this is mortgage debt but it can include other types of debt as well.
-For indebtedness incurred on or before December 15, 2017 (and certain refinancing of the indebtedness), this limit is $1 million.
+As a married couple filing jointly, you can deduct the interest on up to $750,000 of debt used to acquire a home ($375,000 for those married filing separately) – typically this is mortgage debt, but it can include other types of debt as well.
+For indebtedness incurred on or before December 15, 2017 (and certain refinancing of the indebtedness), this limit is $1 million, or $500,000 if you are married and filing separately.3

 If you want a new loan against your home of more than $750,000, consider using the proceeds of the loan to invest in securities rather than to “acquire” the home or to spend for other purposes.
-Under a different provision of the Internal Revenue Code, interest on money you borrow to invest can be deductible to the extent you have investment income.
+Under a different provision of the Internal Revenue Code, interest on money you borrow to purchase taxable investments may be deductible to the extent you have net investment income.

-So if you borrow money against your home and use the loan proceeds to purchase investments, interest on the entire amount of the loan can be deductible as an investment interest expense deduction and not as a home acquisition indebtedness deduction.
-Note that in order to qualify for this deduction, you can’t invest in tax-free bonds and you can’t offset the interest expense with qualified dividend income.
+So if you borrow money against your home and use the loan proceeds to purchase taxable investments, interest on the entire amount of the loan may be deductible as an investment interest expense deduction and not as a home acquisition indebtedness deduction.
+Note that in order to qualify for this deduction, you can’t invest in tax-free bonds, and qualified dividend income is generally not considered investment income for this purpose.
+Given the complexities involved, it may be helpful to consult a tax professional that can help you plan an optimal strategy to finance your home.

 Selling a home